 On the topic of workers needed to keep the German economy humming, there are millions of unemployed Europeans who could more prudently be hired rather than Muslims, who are sometimes difficult as employees, with their special demands for prayer breaks and such.

-In December, it was reported that France had its highest number of unemployed people ever
+In December, it was reported that France had its highest number of unemployed people ever, nearly 3.5 million.

 In addition, the idea that Muslims have extra-special work skills is a new one on me.
 They do not have a reputation for STEM expertise.